digitranslab/jumpstart/docs/versioned_docs/version-2.5.0/tutorial/app-menu-options.md

 ## Add to folder

-ToolJet allows you to create folders (`+ Create new folder` from the left sidebar) on the dashboard, and any application can be added to these folders.
+JumpStart allows you to create folders (`+ Create new folder` from the left sidebar) on the dashboard, and any application can be added to these folders.

 <div style={{textAlign: 'center'}}>